thecookedhan/thecookedhan/README.md

 # Hi 👋, I'm Peter

-**ICT enginner graduated from AGH UST Kraków | currently doing my masters at PK US Kraków**
+**ICT enginner graduated from AGH UST Kraków | currently doing my masters at PK UT Kraków**

 Please note that this is my backup account as the first one has been unfortunately deactivated :( You can still find it on github to see more of my work tho: https://github.com/DevStranger